 Welcome to Marketing Speak.
 I’m your host Stephan Spencer.
 I’m really excited about today’s episode because it’s a little different from the rest.
 In this episode, I’m the one getting interviewed instead of me doing the interviewing.
 The person who’s interviewing me is none other than the inimitable Jay Abraham, yes, the marketing legend, the godfather of marketing, who I interviewed in a past episode.
-Hopefully you’ve listened to that already.
+Hopefully, you’ve listened to that already.
 If not, go ahead and listen to that as soon as you finish listening to this episode because it is fantastic.
 Jay is going to be interviewing me and we’re going to be talking about SEO.
 If you care about getting high rankings in Google, you’re going to want to listen to this episode.
 Without further ado, here we go.

-This interview is a privilege and pleasure and something I’ve been looking forward to for the last three weeks I’ve been travelling.
+This interview is a privilege and pleasure and something I’ve been looking forward to for the last three weeks I’ve been traveling.
 Stephan Spencer is what I call the real saint.
 He’s somebody who doesn’t teach it theoretically but his whole background is doing this.
 He’s a master of SEO, done a lot of other nuances.
 He built a company that serves some of the largest, most successful corporations, and formidable competitors in the sector.
 He created proprietary algorithms and mechanisms that drove massive traffic but also drove massive quality and convertible traffic.
-He understands probably more reality about the world of online marketing for real entrepreneurs, not people who are dreamers.
+He understands probably more realistic about the world of online marketing for real entrepreneurs, not people who are dreamers.
 In theoretical, he’s very graciously agreed to really open his heart, his mind, and his knowledge base to entrepreneurs here who don’t really have a clue and give you some guidance that will make a profound difference, and not just your success but at how your market sees you and how you reach more discerning prospective buyers and stay connected.
 Stephan, it’s an honor and pleasure.
 Thank you for doing this.

-Well, thank for having me.
+Well, thank you for having me.

 I don’t do you justice so without being immodest, give us a little of a background, so that people can appreciate where you come from.
 Bees to bees to people who basically are telling you can make a trillion dollars in your underwear while watching Oprah out of one eye.